nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 ![](UmlDiagrams/AddFood.png)
 AddFood method is being called to add food.
 After parameters from the user input is being parsed and verified, new Food object is being created.
 Food is then added to the FoodList.
-If is display,food is converted to string and ouput to user, followed by success message.
+If is display,food is converted to string and output to user, followed by success message.

 #### Adding strength exercise